lunaria79/Jackalupes-Corner/01 Dream Journal/For Aeli.md

 _ _ _ _
 ## Bridgerton Wishes
 ### Characters
+#### Characters We Like
 Lady Lovely
+Lord Sexc
+Lady Uninterested
+Maid Snake (shes complicated)
+#### Characters we hate
 Lord Ass
-Lord Sexc
-Lady Unimpressed
+Baroness Ass
+Baron Ass

 Maid Snake
 a gaggle of other people

 ### Story
 So, Lady Lovely and Lord Ass get into a huge fight, were Lord Ass accuses her of purposely trying to sabotage him.
-And she's mad because, "you fucker, you randomly forced me on a vacation,"
+And she's mad because, "you fucker, you randomly forced me on a vacation in a country i dont know the language off with people I don't know.
+If anyone here is trying to pull shit its *you* ."